 Following your visit we must allow aerosol particles to settle before the surgery can be used again.
 We need 30 minutes for this and a further 30 minutes to decontaminate.
 Remember we dont need to use a drill since just talking and breathing creates aerosol.

-We will only have 1 or 2 operators in the building at any one time– productivity will go down to between 5 and 10% – appointments will be very limited.
+We will have now have 2 operators in the building at any one time but productivity is still down and appointments will be limited.

 If you have a problem there is some advice on our page Some Self Help Advice